AgileSight/kusto-developer-blog/_posts/2019-02-26-about-kusto-apps.md

 There are differences between applications interacting with Kusto clusters that **_(1)_** run on a user's box as executables or in the browser, and **_(2)_** services running in the cloud as intermediaries between Kusto and other applications.

-Applications running on individual Kusto users' boxes, often referred to as local, almost always
+Applications running on individual Kusto users boxes, often referred to as local, almost always

-- Authenticate with user's credentials and use user's token to interact with Kusto, and
+- Authenticate with user&#39;s credentials and use user&#39;s token to interact with Kusto, and
-- Access cluster's physical data models (cluster BDs and tables as they are defined in the cluster's schema), and
+- Access cluster&#39;s physical data models (cluster BDs and tables as they are defined in the cluster&#39;s schema), and
-- Don't face serious concurrency and scalability issues as they are dedicated to one user commonly working on one task at a time.
+- Don&#39;t face serious concurrency and scalability issues as they are dedicated to one user commonly working on one task at a time.

 The intermediary services are often referred to as boundary services, proxies, or front-ends.
 On the inbound they expose REST client interface and on the outbound they communicate with one or more Kusto clusters.
 Common use cases include